GenEditID/GenEditID.github.io/manual.md

 ## Step 3: Fetch fastq files

-- Get all fastq files related to your project into the GEPID project folder
+- Get all fastq files related to your project into the GEPID project folder into a `fastq` folder

-For amplicount analysis, combine reads from fastq files by merging or joining reads to generate a `.fqjoin.gz` files.
+- Combine paired-end reads by merging or joining reads to generate `.fqjoin.gz` files for ampli_count analysis:

-- Check sequencing information: read length PE150 or PE300
-- Combine reads
   - Reads should be joined when target size is bigger than read length (`fastq-join` needs to be installed)
   ```
   cd /path/to/my/data/GEPID/
-  ./job_joinreads.sh
+  ~/GenEditID/shell/ngs/job_joinreads.sh
   ```
   - or merged when target size is smaller than the read length (`seqkit` needs to be installed)
   ```
   cd /path/to/my/data/GEPID/
-  ./job_mergereads.sh
+  ~/GenEditID/shell/ngs/job_mergereads.sh
   ```

 ## Step 4: Run `ampli_count`